Dale Street Reconstruction

-Pedestrian improvements include enhanced crossings, wider sidewalks and a gentler slope approaching I-94 from University Avenue.
+Pedestrian improvements included enhanced crossings, wider sidewalks and a gentler slope approaching I-94 from University Avenue.

-Project partners include the City of Saint Paul and the Minnesota Department of Transportation.
-The project is identified as a priority in the City of Saint Paul’s Comprehensive Plan.
+Project partners included the City of Saint Paul and the Minnesota Department of Transportation.
+The project was identified as a priority in the City of Saint Paul’s Comprehensive Plan.

-- Phase one: Rebuild the east (northbound) side of Dale Street between Carroll and University avenues, including removing and reconstructing the east side of the I-94 bridge.
+- Phase one (March-July): Rebuild the east (northbound) side of Dale Street between Carroll and University avenues, including removing and reconstructing the east side of the I-94 bridge.

-- Phase two: Rebuild the west (southbound) side of Dale Street between Carroll and University avenues, including removing and reconstructing the west side of the I-94 bridge.
+- Phase two (July-November): Rebuild the west (southbound) side of Dale Street between Carroll and University avenues, including removing and reconstructing the west side of the I-94 bridge.

-- Phase three: Reconstruct Dale Street between Iglehart and Carroll avenues.
+- Completed in 2021 – Phase three: Reconstruct Dale Street between Iglehart and Concordia avenues.

 Detours and closures